Bradpk/tic-tac-toe/pseudocode.md

 9. If user wants to reset the game, they click the 'reset button' which sets the content of the tiles back to empty and defaults to player x turn. <br>
 (Inside the function that renders the html elements, an event listener can be attached to the reset button element, the function that sets the inital state of the page can be passed into it)<br>
 (Or maybe its not a good idea to have the click handler inside the function?
-In which case make the click handler on its on)  <br>
+In which case make the click handler on its on?)  <br>

 END<br>